cloudkats/fastlane-plugin-saucelabs/README.md

 ## Issues and Feedback

-For any other issues and feedback about this plugin, please submit it to this repository.
+For any other issues and feedback about this plugin, please open a [GitHub issue](https://github.com/cloudkats/fastlane-plugin-saucelabs/issues).

 ## Troubleshooting